CODARcode/PerformanceAnalysis/README.md

 # Performance Data Analysis

 This library is part of the [Chimbuko](https://github.com/CODARcode/Chimbuko) software framework and provides the Python API to process [TAU](http://tau.uoregon.edu) performance traces produced by multiple workflow components, processes, and threads.
 Its purpose is to detect events in the trace data that reveal useful information to developers of High Performance Computing applications.
 The library is composed of the following modules:
-  - Parser: parses a given TAU trace (both streaming and batch through Adios).
+  - Parser: parses a given TAU trace (both streaming and batch through [ADIOS](https://www.olcf.ornl.gov/software_package/adios/)).
   - Event: keeps track of event information such as function call stacks and function execution times for various programs, processes and threads.
   - Outlier: detects outliers in the trace data.
   - Visualizer: provides an interface to Chimbuko's visualization [software](https://github.com/CODARcode/ChimbukoVisualization) (both online and offline through Python's `requests` API).

-# Requirement
+# Requirements

-Our codebase requires Python 3.5 or higher and `python` and `pip` to be linked to Python 3.5 or higher.
+Our codebase requires Python 3.5 or higher, and `python` and `pip` need to be linked to Python 3.5 or higher.
-All additional requirements can be found in the `requirements.txt` file.
+All required Python packages can be found in the `requirements.txt` file.
+The `adios` and `adios_mpi` Python packages require [ADIOS 1.13.1](https://users.nccs.gov/~pnorbert/adios-1.13.1.tar.gz) to be installed.

 # Installation